continuouspipe/remote-environment-client/README.md

 To start using this tool for a project, run the `setup` command from the project root.
  This will install kubectl if you do not have it installed already.
 It will then ask a series of questions to get the details for the project set up.
+More information about these questions can be found in the [Configuration section](#Configuration) below.

 Your answers will be stored in a `.cp-remote-env-settings` file in the project root.
 You will probably want to add this to your .gitignore file.